 The National Christian College Athletic Association is a nonprofit that promotes intercollegiate sports among Christian schools and Christian athletes.
 It covers 100 Christian colleges and universities, 13,000 student-athletes and 850 coaches.
 It is based in Greenville, S.C., and Dan Wood is executive director.

-Daniel Stuart is an assistant professor in the department of religious studies at the University of South Carolina.
+Daniel Stuart is an assistant professor of religious studies at the University of South Carolina.
 He is a scholar of South Asian religions, literary cultures and meditation traditions who specializes in the texts and practices of the Buddhist tradition.